nored33m/OpenData-Deep-Learning-Project/README.md

 # OpenData Deep Learning Project

+This File is not fully accurate yet, view it as a placeholder with benefits!

-Welcome to the OpenData-Deep-Learning-Project repository!
+Welcome to the OpenData Deep Learning Project repository!
 This project demonstrates an advanced usage of Ocean Market's OpenData project to train deep learning models.

 ## Table of Contents
 - [Project Description](#project-description)